Chicago (band): Songwriting

 James Pankow has described the group's songwriting process as "organic", where one person comes up with a song and the other members come up with ideas for their parts.
 Pankow, one of the songwriters for the group, also has typically been arranger for the horn section.
 Robert Lamm, another of the group's songwriters, sees the group members' contributions to individual songs more as arranging than co-writing, and says his songs were "enhanced" in the process.

 Horn section

 According to the Daily Press, Chicago's horn section was "the foundation of the sound that launched the band to stardom in the 1970s."
 Horns arranger James Pankow, speaking in 2017, said that when the band was being formed, they discussed how to make the horns a "main character in a song".
 He said the horns are a big part of the band's "signature" and that he "took a melodic lead-voice approach to our horns, where the horn section becomes another lead vocal and interweaves in and around the actual vocals and becomes a part of the story of the song."
 In a separate interview that same year, Lee Loughnane echoed Pankow's remarks.

+Political topics

+Early in their career, Chicago actively explored political themes in their songs, with Robert Lamm being the most politically active member.
+Beginning with 1972's Chicago V, the band began to move away from their politically oriented music and toward the mainstream.

+On their debut album, the songs "Prologue, August 29, 1968" and "Someday (August 29, 1968)" features audio recordings of protests from the 1968 Democratic National Convention — including the crowd chanting "The whole world is watching".
+The second album features "It Better End Soon" a four-part suite that is a direct, scathing critique of the Vietnam War.
+The two-part song "Dialogue (Part I & II)" is a structured exchange between two opposing viewpoints — one politically neutral and the other more socially oriented — before concluding with an affirmative refrain calling for collective action.
+The song "Harry Truman" was written after the resignation of US President Richard Nixon; the lyrics are a tribute to the former president, whom Lamm believed Americans could trust.
+The song "All the Years" from their late album Stone of Sisyphus touches on the political situation of the early nineties, and that politics hasn't changed much since the late sixties.

+The liner notes for second album Chicago contain a dedication written by Robert Lamm: "With this album, we dedicate ourselves, our futures and our energies to the people of the revolution.
+And the revolution in all of its forms."
+The Chicago III album included a poster showing the band members in American war uniforms standing in front of a field of crosses symbolizing those killed in the ongoing Vietnam War, along with the number of casualties from each war up to the time of the album's release.
+The packaging for the Chicago at Carnegie Hall concert album contained strong political messages, including voter registration information.